Getting started with pyrenew

 , pyrenew

-Installing pyrenew#
+Installing pyrenew

-using either poetry or pip.
-To
+using either uv or pip.
+To install pyrenew

-the directory containing the pyrenew
+containing the pyrenew

 project: